bcharleson/memorylens-ai/README.md

 ## ✨ Core Features

 ### 🧠 **Intelligent Photo Analysis**
-Upload any photo and watch as Gemini 2.5 Flash analyzes every detail - from objects and people to emotions and hidden stories.
+Upload any photo and watch as Gemini 2.5 Flash Image Preview analyzes every detail - from objects and people to emotions and hidden stories.
 The AI understands context, mood, and visual elements that make your photo special.

 ### 💬 **Conversational Memory Discovery**
 Engage in natural conversations about your photos.
 The AI asks thoughtful questions, helps you remember forgotten details, and guides you through the story behind each image with emotional intelligence.